miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 I have since the start of this challenge learned so much about running.

 If my goal was to get faster or be able to run for longer, running every day would probably not be the best way.
-Running every day makes it difficult to maintain a training program in the "traditional sense".
+Running every day makes it difficult to maintain a training program in the "traditional" sense.
 Hard runs are not as hard, because you must still be able to run the next day.
 Same with long runs.
 Your body never gets enough recovery to get stronger for the next session.
 Instead, you get a bag of mostly slow to medium runs, or "junk miles".
 You never push yourself hard enough, and you never let your body fully recover, so you never improve.
+A good training plan includes a good balance of quality sessions and recovery.

 That being said, there are still a lot of benefits of running every day.
 It's been more than 5 years since my last cold.
-Since my daily runs, I've never had even a runny nose.
+Since starting with my daily runs, I've never had even a runny nose.
 Even though I've stopped meditating, I feel more present than ever and my mind is calmer.
 Running is a better way to meditate than actually meditating, in my opinion.
 I would go as far as to say that meditation is for people that are too lazy to run or perform any other physical activity that requires focus.
+Try juggling, and you'll see what I mean.

 So will I continue running every day?
 Now that 1,000 is within reach, I feel obligated to continue.
 Call it sunk cost effect, if you'd like.
-My eyes have opened up a bit and I've discovered a deep joy in running far.
+I've discovered a deep joy in running far.
-Like really, painfully far, all the salt in your body leaving-far.
+Like really, painfully far, all the salt in your body leaving the atmosphere-far.
 Although not formally set, I have a goal in the back of my head to run a 100-mile Ultra Marathon.
 That's 160 km.
 My longest run so far is only 50 km.